hermanwongkm/AlgoPratice/readme.md

 2. Sorting the array
 3. Keep track of the lowest/highest value so far and compare against it as you go on.
 Updating when necessary.
 4. Keep track of the maximum subarray by taking Max(max + A[i], A[i]).
+5. Use seperate array to store highest/lowest value so far before this index.

 **Counting Method**